 Rule #4: Don’t drink caffeinated beverages

 Caffeine is a major no-no for opera singers: it causes dehydration and can be damaging to vocal folds.

 Unfortunately for the anti-Starbucks crowd, caffeinated beverages are not a cause of dehydration.
 For a person who drinks coffee or tea regularly, 8 ounces of coffee/tea will provide approximately the same amount of hydration as 8 ounces of water.
 At the same time, caffeine is still a diuretic, which means that a person will lose water more quickly than if they were drinking something else.
-However, according to a 1999 study on the effect of caffeine on vocal folds, caffeine can have a negative impact on a singer’s vocal quality, but the effects vary greatly from person to person.
+However, according to a 1999 study published at Cambridge University Press on the effect of caffeine on vocal folds, caffeine can have a negative impact on a singer’s vocal quality, but the effects vary greatly from person to person.

 Rule #5: Memorize music before you go to bed.